CraigorTheMighty/BlueNoise/README.md

 Command-line program with regular C and OpenCL high-performance tileable blue noise texture generators.

+Parallelised implementation of the algorithm detailed in https://arnoldrenderer.com/research/dither_abstract.pdf

 Output can be saved to most image formats (pretty much anything DevIL directly supports), and full 32-bit precision floating point .ktx files in GL_RGB32F or GL_RGBA32F format, depending on the number of channels generated.

 Currently supports square output sizes in powers-of-two up to 8192 x 8192.